huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

 * `policy_id` - (Optional, String, ForceNew) Specifies the policy ID associated with the domain.
 If not specified, a new policy will be created automatically.
 Changing this create a new domain.

-* `keep_policy` - (Optional, Bool) Specifies whether to retain the policy when deleting a domain name.
-  Defaults to true.

 * `proxy` - (Optional, Bool) Specifies whether a proxy is configured.

 * `charging_mode` - (Optional, String, ForceNew) Specifies the charging mode of the domain.
 Valid values are *prePaid*